Shopping Cart

 The challenges of living with Eczema

 Eczema is a condition that affects daily life in many different ways.
-For those who haven’t been affected by Eczema it can be hard to understand the impact it can have on daily wellbeing.
-From the discomfort of the ongoing tightness and itch to the additional energy needed to prevent scratching manage skincare, diet and the normal daily activities that others can often take for granted.
+For those who haven’t experienced Eczema it can be hard to understand the impact it can have on daily wellbeing.
+From the discomfort of the tightness and itch and additional energy needed to prevent scratching.
+To managing skincare, diet and the normal daily activities.

 It’s an ongoing journey, and a road filled with ups and downs.
-It’s hard not to be disheartened when you’re feeling like you have things under control and then a flare-up comes from out of the blue.
+It’s hard not to be disheartened when you think things are under control, then a flare-up comes from out of the blue.

-There will be a trigger, but finding it can like looking for a needle in a haystack.
-Plus, with so much conflicting advice around it can also be hard to know where to turn and who to trust.
+There will be a trigger, but finding it can be like looking for a needle in a haystack.
+With so much conflicting advice it can also be hard to know where to turn.

-One of the hardest things when I was on my family’s eczema journey was the realisation that what might work for one person can actually be a trigger for another.
+One of the hardest things when on my family’s eczema journey was that what might work for one person can be a trigger for another.
 And also that things change over time and can stop working.
-It’s like there isn’t a definitive rulebook for Eczema, and that can leave us feeling helpless and disheartened.
+It’s like there isn’t a definitive rulebook for Eczema.
+That can leave us feeling helpless and disheartened.

-What I have discovered from talking with our amazing eczema community and experts over the years though, is that there does seem to be a common thread which bring us all together - Our skin barrier and the role it plays in eczema treatment and management.
+What I have discovered from talking with our community and experts over the years though, is that there seems to be a common thread.
+Our skin barrier and the role it plays in eczema treatment and management.

 How does a damaged skin barrier affect Eczema?

-Studies have shown that when the skin barrier is damaged it loses moisture and allows irritants to penetrate the skin more easily.
+Studies show when the skin barrier is damaged it loses moisture.
+This allows irritants to penetrate the skin more easily.
 This is why you may find that when your skin is dryer it also becomes more sensitive to triggers such as allergens and cosmetics.

 The irritation and inflammation can cause intense itching which is very hard not to scratch.
-However, scratching the skin causes even more damage to the skin barrier, which results in more irritation and thus more scratching.
-This is often referred to as the itch-scratch cycle.
+However, scratching the skin causes even more damage to the skin barrier.
+Which results in more irritation and thus more scratching.
+We refer to this as the itch-scratch cycle.

 What causes skin barrier damage?